 Everyone agrees that children need to start their school day with a full stomach.
 After years of being nearly last in the nation for its participation in the federal School Breakfast Program, New Jersey is showing strong improvements.
-The state recently moved to 37th nationally, compared to its previous ranking of 46th for student participation in this critical child nutrition program.
+This year, the state moved to 28th nationally, compared to its previous ranking of 46th for student participation in this critical child nutrition program.

 This progress is the result of a growing number of New Jersey districts switching to serving “breakfast after the bell,” rather than before school, when most students have not yet arrived.
 This approach, typically done in the classroom during the first few minutes of the school day, significantly boosts participation, giving more kids the nutritious start to the school day that can help them concentrate and learn.